bitwarden/contributing-docs/docs/architecture/deep-dives/passkeys/credentials.md

 ### Client-Side Credentials

-The credential is stored in persistent storage embedded in the authenticator, client or client device.
-This is rapidly becoming a common storage modality, as it is the only way to support synced credentials across multiple devices.
-Client-Side storage is required
+The credential is placed in a persistent storage embedded in the authenticator, client or client device.
+This is rapidly becoming a common storage mode, as it is the only way to support synced credentials across multiple devices.
+Client-side storage is required.

-Hardware security keys also support this storage modality, but they often have a limited storage capacity (e.g. the YubiKey 5 can hold up to 25 client-side credentials).
+Hardware security keys also support this storage mode, but they often have a limited capacity (e.g. the YubiKey 5 can hold up to 25 client-side credentials).

 ### Server-Side Credentials